rprops/PhenoFlow/README.md

 Your samples were randomly subsampled to 9143 cells
 ```

-<p align="justify">From the phenotypic fingerprint, alpha diversity metrics can be calculated. <code>n</code> is the number of technical replicates, <code>d</code> is a rounding factor which is used to eliminate unstable density values from the dataset.
+<p align="justify">In this case we will continue with the samples without randomly subsampling.
+From the phenotypic fingerprint, alpha diversity metrics can be calculated. <code>n</code> is the number of technical replicates, <code>d</code> is a rounding factor which is used to eliminate unstable density values from the dataset.
 Different rounding factors usually only scale the diversity estimates by a fixed factor and do not affect temporal trends or comparative analysis.</p>
 ```R
 ### Calculate ecological parameters from normalized fingerprint
 ### Densities will be normalized to the interval [0,1]